Topics Map > Software Guides > Audacity

 To remove unwanted background noise:

 - Open an audio track that contains room tone.
-If a separate track dedicated to room tone was not recorded, use a recording that has a few seconds of silence in it.
+If a clip for room tone was not recorded, use a recording that has a few seconds of silence in it.

 - With the Selection Tool, click-and-drag to highlight a section with a few seconds of silence.